SakibAhmedShuva/CoNLL-Toolkit/README.md

 ## ✨ Features

-- 📊 **View Annotations**: Instantly visualize all annotations in the CoNLL file
+- 📊 **View Annotations**: Instantly visualize all annotations in the CoNLL file along with the total count.
-- 🏷️ **Label Statistics**: Count and analyze the distribution of labels in your dataset
+- 🏷️ **Label Statistics**: Analyze the distribution of labels in your dataset with detailed counts.
-- 🔍 **Smart Search**: Find entities with specific labels
+- 🔍 **Smart Search**: Find entities with specific labels and track their occurrences.
 - ✂️ **Remove Labels**: Selectively remove labels from annotations
 - 🔄 **Merge Labels**: Combine multiple labels into one
-- ✏️ **Rename Labels**: Batch rename labels with a simple dictionary mapping
+- ✏️ **Rename Labels**: Easily batch rename labels using a dictionary mapping.

 ## 🚀 Getting Started